ZackGheen/Pewlett-Hackard-Analysis/README.md

 The Retirement Titles table is exported as retirement_titles.csv Exported retirement_titles.csv

--- Follow the instructions below to complete Deliverable 1.
-SELECT e.emp_no,
-       e.first_name,
-       e.last_name,
-       t.title,
-       t.from_date,
-       t.to_date
-INTO retirement_titles
-FROM employees as e
-INNER JOIN titles as t
-ON (e.emp_no = t.emp_no)
-WHERE (e.birth_date BETWEEN '1952-01-01' AND '1955-12-31')
-order by e.emp_no;

 ​*A query is written and executed to create a Unique Titles table that contains the employee number, first and last name, and most recent title.
 Image with SQL, pgAdmin & QuickDBD Code below.